 Allergic reaction.
 You shouldn’t take Descovy if you’ve ever had an allergic reaction to Descovy or any of its ingredients.
 Talk with your doctor about which other treatments are better choices for you.

 There aren’t any known interactions between Descovy and alcohol.

-Treatment guidelines recommend that people who have HIV, or are at risk for contracting HIV, limit their alcohol intake to moderate amounts.
-If you drink alcohol, talk with your doctor about how much may be safe for you to drink while taking Descovy.
+Treatment guidelines recommend that people who have HIV, or are at risk of contracting HIV, limit their alcohol intake to moderate amounts.
+If you drink alcohol, talk with your doctor about how much, if any, may be safe for you to drink while taking Descovy.